jindal013/jaxformer-website-v2/_pages/base_model.md

 ## Interleaved Attention Layers

-Interleaved attention layers was introduced in [Cohere's Command A model](https://cohere.com/research/papers/command-a-technical-report.pdf).
+The idea of interleaved attention layers was introduced in [Cohere's Command A model](https://cohere.com/research/papers/command-a-technical-report.pdf).
 There they use sliding window attention with positional embeddings (RoPE) and a full attention with no positional embeddings.
 Here we use MLA attention for all layers in the block with decoupled RoPE but don't apply RoPE at the ending.
-This is relatively simple as we take a layer-per-block and on the last one set the `dhR = 0`.
+This is relatively simple as we take a layer-per-block and on the last one, set the `dhR = 0`.
 The class is shown below.

 We begin with the single layer which applies the pre-norm normalization, attention and feedforward network.